 - Ask a friend to water the orchids.
+If you have orchids potted in bark or moss, you won’t be able to use water globes or a drip system.
 One way to maintain your orchids while you are on vacation is to ask someone for help.
 This person can follow your regular routine to hydrate and maintain the orchids.
 As mentioned earlier, you will want to show them how to water your orchids.
 Have them focus on watering the roots and potting media only.
 They will need to empty any excess water from the pot or saucers.
 In addition to a souvenir from abroad, you could give them an orchid of their own.

 - Increase the ambient humidity in the room.
-Use a hygrometer and humidifier if you are worried about your orchids getting dehydrated.
+Use a hygrometer and cool-mist humidifier to prevent your orchids from getting dehydrated.
 This will allow you to maintain optimal humidity in the room.
-Maintaining optimal humidity for your orchids while you are away will help prevent dehydration and wilting.
+Keeping adequate humidity for your orchids while you are away will help prevent dehydration and wilting.